-2 If the Owner commits a violation that is same to the one that is the subject of the notice of warning sent by the Association to the Owner, whether or not it is continuing, within one (1) year of the day of the notice, such a violation shall be referred to herein as a "Repeated Violation."

-- i.
+- a.
+Warning; Fines after Warning.
+Before a fine will be assessed, an Owner will receive a written warning (sometimes referred to herein as the "Notice of Violation") that (1) describes the violation; (2) states the Rule or provision of the Association's governing documents that Owner's conduct violates; and (3) warns that the Board of Directors may assess a fine against the Owner if the violation is not cured. - i.
+If a violation is not cured by the time specified in the Notice of Violation that is not less than 48 hours after the day the notice is delivered or continues for 10 days or longer after the Board assesses a fine ("Continuing Violation"), or - ii.
+If the Owner commits the same violation within one (1) year after the day on which the Board gives the Owner the Notice of Violation or assesses a fine against the Owner ("Repeated Violation"). - b.
+Fines for Continuing or Repeated Violations: After the Board of Directors assesses a fine against an Owner, the Board may, without further warning or notice, assess additional fines against the Owner each time the Owner: - i.
 Commits a Repeated Violation of the same rule or provision within one (1) year after the day on which the Board assesses a fine for a violation of the same rule or provision, or - ii.
 Allows a Continuing Violation to continue for 10 days or longer after the day on which the Board assesses the fine. - c.
-An owner who is assessed a fine may request an informal hearing before the Board to protest or dispute the fine within thirty (30) days from the day the Owner receives notice that the fine is assessed.
+Owner Appeal / Informal Hearing: An owner who is assessed a fine may request an informal hearing before the Board to protest or dispute the fine within thirty (30) days from the day the Owner receives notice that the fine is assessed.
 At the hearing, the Board shall provide the Owner a reasonable opportunity to present the Owner's position and allow the Owner, a Board member, or any other person involved to participate in the hearing by means of electronic communication.
 If a hearing is timely requested, no further interest or late fees will accrue until after the hearing has been conducted and the Owner receives a final decision. - d.
-Fines will be due for payment fourteen (14) days from the date the fine is assessed.
-Unpaid fines will be collected as an unpaid Assessment and will accrue interest and late fees as provided for in the Declaration.
-Any attorney's fees or costs incurred by the Board of Trustees to collect fines will also be collected as an unpaid Assessment.
-The Association may record a lien against the Owner's interest in a Lot consistent with the Declaration and the Community Association Act and the lien is subject to foreclosure. - e.
-The following fine schedule has been approved by the Board of Trustees:
+Payment of Fines: Fines will be due for payment fourteen (14) days from the date the fine is assessed.
+Unpaid fines will be collected as an unpaid Assessment and will accrue interest and late fees as provided for in the e.
+Fine Schedule: The following fine schedule has been approved by the Board of Directors:

+Declaration.
+Any attorney's fees or costs incurred by the Board of Directors to collect fines will also be collected as an unpaid Assessment.
+The Association may record a lien against the Owner's interest in a Lot consistent with the Declaration and the Community Association Act and the lien is subject to foreclosure.